multisig-labs/pandasia/README.md

 ### User creates signed message

 When you sign a message with [wallet.avax.network](https://wallet.avax.network), it prepends your message with additional information before hashing.
 For example we want the user to sign a message with their C-chain address, i.e. `0x0961Ca10D49B9B8e371aA0Bcf77fE5730b18f2E4`.
-So the actual messgage the wallet constructs for the user to sign is:
+So the actual message the wallet constructs for the user to sign is:

 `\x1AAvalanche Signed Message:\n\x0000002A0x0961Ca10D49B9B8e371aA0Bcf77fE5730b18f2E4`